 " Once you get hold of this idea, you can turn it into math, modl its game-theory, findits Nash equilibrium.
 It’s such a beautiful idea.
 It models perfectly.
 Under it everyone is happier.
 Everyone gets nudged into doing the thing they’re beest at, which is the best way to make everyone happy.

 “When you walked away, when you didn’t even argue, you made it into bullshit.
 For weeks, we pretended it wasn’t.
 But you’d had a place where everyone took what they needed.
-YOu didn’t need to polic it or give people token certifying they’d earned the right to be there.
+You didn’t need to polish it or give people token certifying they’d earned the right to be there.
 It just . . . worked.”

 “It’s funny: back when no one was sending tanks after me, I felt we were in a state of emergency.
 There was not enough to go around, at any moment we could be nuked or starving.
 Now I feel as soon as we find somewhere to stop, we’ll rebuild everything we’ve had and more.
 Like there’s no reason to ever turn anyone away.”